 The very basic details about an inventory include Inventory name, Category, and SKU Code.

 It should also have support for putting in information about Quantity on Hand (QOH), Re-Order Level and the Unit Buying and Unit Selling Price.

-Apart from these basics details, there are a few other details which prove to be very significant when it comes to managing your pharmacy.
+Apart from these basic details, there are a few other details which prove to be very significant when it comes to managing your pharmacy.
 Here is a list.

 (b) Pack Dispensing Unit and Pack Size: You have seen that Crocin comes in strips.
 Now, you should be able to put in details of how it is supposed to be dispensed, that is, whether it would be dispensed in units or a strip as a whole.
 In case it is to be dispensed in units, it is critical to define the number of units per pack.
 For example, one strip of Crocin has 10 tablets where ‘Tablet’ is basically the unit name.

 (d) Coding: Coding for Rx has already caught on in some countries.
-RXNORM is the standard popular in US.
+RXNORM is the standard popular in the US.
 Singapore too has implemented its own coding scheme for drugs, SDD.
-Coding basically results in each Rx brand/generic being associated with a unique code through which prescriptions from across medical facilities can be digitally collated and understood .
+Coding basically results in each Rx brand/generic being associated with a unique code through which prescriptions from across medical facilities can be digitally collated and understood.

-(e) Mode of Dispensing: There can be multiple ways of dispensing inventories which varies from clinics to clinics.
+(e) Mode of Dispensing: There can be multiple ways of dispensing inventories which vary from clinic to clinic.
 The mode in which inventories are dispensed can be FIFO, LIFO, Expiry Date or Manual.
-You will learn a more about how this dispensing works as I take you through the next point.
+You will learn more about how this dispensing works as I take you through the next point.

 2. Support For Batching